Davorus/TicTacToe/README.md

 The structure of the players is quiet simple to understand, all I have done is to create a base class `Player` that needs to be derived and through pointers I can call the true virtual method `player_move(...)` in every derived class without to know what class was instanciated.

-> For refreshing what inheritance is in object-oriented programming:  [Inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))
+> For refreshing what inheritance is in object-oriented programming:  [_Inheritance_](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))

 ---

 ## Extensions

-* I implemented a complete menu lead, instead of opening and compiling it once you can play more games before it closes
+* I implemented a complete menu lead, instead of opening and compiling it once you can play more games before you close it
-* Outsourced code snippets in only functional header, wanted to use `modules` but the gnu compiler isn't capable in using them
+* Outsourced code snippets in an only functional header, wanted to use [_modules_](https://en.cppreference.com/w/cpp/language/modules) but the gnu compiler isn't capable in using them

 ---